-

 - This is the only species in the genus Urogymnus.

-- Rough skin of this ray has been used as leather by many different cultures.
+- The rough skin of this ray has been used as leather by many different cultures.

-- The ray gets its name from its rough and protruding dermal denticles.
+- This ray gets its name from its rough and protruding dermal denticles.